 - August also has pollen from flowing weds.

-Please keep in mind that this is just an approximate guide and can vary from area to area.
+Please remember that this is an approximate guide and can vary from area to area.

 Enjoying the great outdoors and dog walks with an allergic dog.